 A minimum of 15 credit hours of regular departmental courses taken for a letter grade beyond the M.S. degree is required for the doctoral degree program.
 Twelve credit hours must be departmental courses.
-Students entering the direct doctoral program with a bachelor's degree must complete 27 credit hours of regular departmental courses beyond their bachelor's degree, of which at least 15 credit hours must be at the 6000/8000 level.
-Project credits may not be counted toward the 27 credit hours of regular, letter-grade course work.
+Students entering the direct doctoral program with a bachelor's degree must complete 45 credit hours, of which 27 are regular departmental courses beyond their bachelor's degree, and at least 21 credit hours must be at the 6000/8000 level.
+Up to six project credits may be counted toward the 45 credit hours of regular, letter-grade course work.
 All required courses are at the advanced graduate level as determined by the department.
 Other courses taken may include courses not listed as departmental courses, independent study courses, and courses taken S/U.